Task Force TIGRIS: Equipment

-Operatives of TIGRIS are known to wear black helmets and combat uniforms.
 The Weltwoche had reported that the unit has been provided with state-of-the-art counterterrorism equipment and weapons as well as computerised training facilities.
 Its known budget is a total of 2.7 million Swiss francs.

+Individual gear

+Operatives of TIGRIS are known to wear black helmets and combat uniforms.

+Small arms

 The operatives of TIGRIS are seen armed with the following firearms: